 Fats are a major component of my ‘diabetes diet‘.
 Fats provide us with energy or fuel, while having a negligible effect on blood sugars.
-My meal plan in a phrase is, ‘low fat, moderate protein and very low carb’.
+My meal plan in a phrase is, ‘higher fat, moderate protein and very low carb’.

 On with the culinary experiment.

 1) COOK BACON!
 I only used approximately one thick cut piece (about 2 regular slices) for one cup of ‘Bacon Butter’.
 When crispy, cut or chop into smaller ‘bits’.

 2) Melt Butter, one stick will work well for the first ‘batch’.
 You can adjust bacon / butter ratios to fit your tastes.

 3) Pour the melted butter into glass or cup.

 5) Add a TBS of Coconut Oil and Stir.
 Place in the freezer until hard.

 5) Place cup into a bowl or pot of hot water.
 This will melt the bacon butter just enough to slide out.
 I used a knife to coax it out.

 6) Look at the product!
 I then placed back into the freezer for just a few moments to allow the Bacon Butter to harden again.

 7) Slice and Eat!!! … I had just a couple of slices … it was all I needed to sate me.